descifixer17/theNetworkExam/README.md

 wp core download
 ```

-Create your database.
+##### Create your database.
 Its up to you how you would do it either via browser phpmyadmin or via CLI.
-##### I will use the browser:
+I will use the browser:
 wampserver.png

-Go to `Databases` tab then enter your desired database name on the provided input box.
+##### Go to `Databases` tab then enter your desired database name on the provided input box.
 Please make sure you are using the `utf8_general_ci` for less issues in the future.
 phpmyadmin-databases-tab.png

-After creating your database, you should add a `virtual host` when using wamp.
+##### After creating your database, you should add a `virtual host` when using wamp.
 wampserver-add-virtualhost.png
 wampserver-add-virtualhost-2.png

-Restart your wampserver to take effect.
+##### Restart your wampserver to take effect.

-visit http://thenetwork.localdev to start installing wordpress.
+Visit http://thenetwork.localdev to start installing wordpress.

 #### Troubleshooting:
 If visiting the said url does not work.

-run notepad as administrator by right clicking the app and choosing run as administrator.
+** Run notepad as administrator by right clicking the app and choosing run as administrator. **
-locate windows hosts file on notepad by ctrl + o, and navigating to C:\Windows\System32\drivers\etc and displaying
+Locate windows hosts file on notepad by `ctrl + o`, and navigating to `C:\Windows\System32\drivers\etc` and displaying all files by clicking the dropdown below.

-all files by clicking the dropdown below.
+ex.
 notepad-dropdown.png

-open hosts file and change the ip.
+** Open hosts file and change the ip. **
 `127.0.1.1 	thenetwork.localdev`

-restart your wampserver to take effect.
+** Restart your wampserver to take effect. **

-Install your wordpress via browser and follow instructions:
+#### Install your wordpress via browser and follow instructions :

 Copy the repo url or ssh url from mygithub repo and clone it using your command line interface (CLI)
 and dont forget the dot at the very end.